 Anki and Spaced Repetition

-Polar supports native integration with Anki via the Anki Connect plugin.
+Polar supports native integration with Anki via the Polar Connect add-on.

 This allows for annotations on document and connecting flashcards to these annotations and then synchronizing them directly to Anki.

-Polar supports a robust annotation system internally with features like text and highlights, and allowing comments and flashcards to be attached directly to the text highlights.
+Polar supports a robust annotation system internally with features like text and area highlights, and allowing comments and flashcards to be attached directly to the highlights.

 This allows you to create flashcards but keep context associated with the flashcards.